- Cash provides high flexibility in terms of availability and purchase power.

 Short term interest rates have been negative since early 2015 and have only surpassed the zero line in Q3 2022.

-Source: Bloomberg, Alpinum IM
+Source: Alpinum IM

-Ultra Short-Term Bond Fund
+Ultra Short-Term Bond Strategy

-The Fund offers ideal risk-return-liquidity profile offering a higher return in compensation for only slightly higher risk.
+The strategy offers ideal risk-return-liquidity profile offering a higher return in compensation for only slightly higher risk.
 Therefore, three factors need to be harmonized and optimized among themselves: A) Return, B) Risk and C) Liquidity

 - Return is defined by the annual target yield of the investment